Pierre R. Brondeau, Ph. D. , Chairman and Chief Executive Officer

 Portrait

-Jacqueline (Jackie) Scanlan joined FMC as Executive Vice President and Chief Human Resources Officer in September 2023.
+Jacqueline (Jackie) Scanlan joined FMC as executive vice president and chief human resources officer in September 2023.

 Jackie has more than 25 years of experience in HR management, including senior leadership roles at companies including Axalta Coating Systems, Haemonetics Corporation, Novo Nordisk and Campbell Soup Company.
 Her career has covered the spectrum of HR disciplines, with significant focus in areas including change and talent management, leadership development, organization culture and functional HR excellence.
-In addition to leading the global Human Resources organization, Jackie oversees the global Diversity, Equity & Inclusion (DEI) strategy and team.

 She received a Bachelor of Arts in Political Science from St. Joseph’s University and a Master of Science in Organizational Dynamics from the University of Pennsylvania.